bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-spectroscopy.md

 For cases where localization is not used, the suffix `unloc` MUST be used.

-Furthermore, it is common to acquire an additional MRS dataset that may serve as a reference for scaling metabolite signal levels (for example, to obtain concentrations) and/or for preprocessing steps such as eddy-current correction, RF coil combination, phasing, and frequency calibration.
+Furthermore, it is common to acquire an additional MRS dataset that may serve as a reference for scaling metabolite signal levels (for example, to obtain concentrations) and/or for preprocessing steps (such as eddy-current correction, RF coil combination, phasing, and frequency calibration).
 This could be either an external reference (for example, a phantom or a synthetic signal) or, more typically, an internal tissue water reference.
 For such datasets, the suffix `ref` MUST be used.